asnaencorerpg/asnaencorerpg.github.io/dox/BEGENUM.md

 ```
  **BegEnum**  myEnum basetype(*byte)
-    DclEnumFld q4 (4)  // &lt;--- the default value is 0
+    DclEnumFld q4 (4)  // <--- the default value is 0
-    DclEnumFld q5      // &lt;--- this will be 5, which is 1 plus the previous one
+    DclEnumFld q5      // <--- this will be 5, which is 1 plus the previous one
 EndEnum
 ```